Herb Alpert's Ninth

-Herb Alpert's Ninth is a 1967 album by Herb Alpert and the Tijuana Brass.
+Herb Alpert's Ninth is the ninth album by Herb Alpert and the Tijuana Brass, released in 1967.
 It reached No. 4 on the Billboard 200 chart and spent 18 weeks in the Top 40.
-Its cover, in addition to containing some still photos from Brass concerts, includes a pop-culture joke: it shows Ludwig van Beethoven appearing to wear a T-shirt bearing Alpert's face at a time when T-shirts bearing Beethoven's face were popular.
+Its cover, in addition to containing some still photos from Brass concerts, includes a pop-culture joke: it shows Ludwig van Beethoven appearing to wear a sweatshirt bearing Alpert's face at a time when sweatshirts bearing Beethoven's face were popular.
 The title was also a play on Beethoven's Ninth Symphony, though no part of Beethoven's work actually appears in the album tracks.
 However, the album contains a medley of music from the opera Carmen, centering on "Habanera" and also including portions of some of the group's earlier hits: "Spanish Flea", "A Taste of Honey", "Whipped Cream", "What Now My Love", "Zorba the Greek" and "Tijuana Taxi".

+Overview

 The album otherwise features the usual collection of lively pop hit covers, along with a song called "A Banda" that is in the style of some of the group's earlier hits.
 The band's leisurely rendition of "The Trolley Song" was in deliberate contrast to that of the well-known energetic version originally sung by Judy Garland in the film Meet Me in St. Louis.
 Other old songs include the Cole Porter standard "My Heart Belongs to Daddy", originally sung by Mary Martin, and "The Love Nest", best known as the radio and TV theme of the George Burns and Gracie Allen programs.
 Juxtaposed with those old songs is a rendition of the Beatles' "With a Little Help From My Friends", its instrumentation emphasizing the monotonal aspects of Ringo Starr's vocals.

 The album also features an unusual original entry in the form of a mournful, minor-key melody called "Bud", which was written "In memory of our dear friend Ervan (Bud) Coleman" (who had died from surgery complications on May 26, 1967 at age 45, before the album was completed) and was also credited as being authored by Coleman and his wife Eleanor.
 Coleman was the composer of several Brass tunes (notably "Tijuana Taxi") and also played guitar, mandolin and banjo on several of the group's tracks.
 He was also a key member of Julius Wechter's Baja Marimba Band (their tribute to him, "For Bud", appears on their 1968 album Do You Know the Way To San Jose?).
 In addition to the usual brass, the song features Spanish guitar.

 Collaborating with Alpert in the production was his usual cadre of musicians, the Tijuana Brass, who are also featured on the album cover: Nick Ceroli (drums), Bob Edmondson (trombone), Tonni Kalash (trumpet), Lou Pagani (piano), John Pisano (guitar) and Pat Senatore (bass).